Peng Shuai emerges at Olympics, gives controlled interview

 The newspaper published her comments verbatim — which it said was another pre-condition for the interview — in question-and-answer form.
 Photos of Peng during the interview showed her wearing a red tracksuit top with “China” in Chinese characters on the front.

 L’Equipe asked Peng about sexual assault allegations that sparked the controversy in November.
 The allegations were quickly scrubbed from her verified account on a leading Chinese social media platform, Weibo.
-She subsequently dropped out of public view for a while, leading to “where is Peng Shuai?” questions online and from players and fans outside of China.
+She subsequently dropped out of public view for a while.
+That led to “where is Peng Shuai?” questions online and from players and fans outside of China, in part because the country has a history of disappearing people who run afoul of its leaders.

+“Originally, I buried all this in my heart,” she wrote.
+“Why would you even come find me again, take me to your house and force me and you to have sexual relations?”

-The interview with L’Equipe was her first sit-down discussion with non-Chinese media since the accusation.
+The interview with L’Equipe was her first sit-down discussion with non-Chinese-language media since the accusation.
 She walked back the original post.

 “Sexual assault?
 I never said that anyone made me submit to a sexual assault,” the newspaper quoted her as saying.